 Limited mobility doesn't need to hold you back.
 You can still be healthy and fit.
 Change your life and improve your health by regularly doing walker and wheelchair exercises.

 Completing these exercises can create a new sense of vitality in your life.
 Read on to learn 8 walker and wheelchair exercises to improve your physical state.

 Health and Wellness Are Yours: 8 Walker and Wheelchair Exercises

 Before we launch into the exercises, it's beneficial to create exercise goals and to speak with your doctor.
 Gain medical clearance before beginning any new exercise routine.
 Have your doctor approve the use of these exercises in advance.

 You should also ask your doctor if assistance would be beneficial.
-For example, from a physical therapist, personal trainer, or an occupational therapist.
-Lastly, always stretch, do a warm-up, and a cooldown.
+For example, from a physical therapist, personal trainer, or occupational therapist.
+Lastly, always stretch, do a warm-up, and do a cooldown.

 Explore the following walker and wheelchair exercises to add to your daily routine.

 Squats help to strengthen your lower body.
 People who use walkers will find squats useful to improve their overall agility.
 Squats will help them to get in and out of chairs and beds with ease.